-Dr Disler is a Senior Research Fellow in Chronic Disease with a research focus on improving health service delivery for patients with chronic disease, and in particular: supportive and end-stage care; addressing cognitive impairment as an influence on health behaviours in chronic disease.
+Dr Disler is a Senior Research Fellow in Chronic Disease with a research focus on improving health service delivery for patients with chronic disease, and in particular: supportive, palliative and end-stage care; and addressing influences on health behaviours in chronic disease.
 She was recently awarded the Early Career Achievement Award from the American Thoracic Society and Maurice Blackburn TSANZ Travel Award.
 Dr Disler's key current projects include mapping of palliative and end of life services in rural chronic disease and testing a health brain ageing intervention in chronic lung disease.
-Dr Disler sits on the Thoracic Society ANZ Victorian Executive Board and national Research Sub-Committee, she is also Convenor and Co-Convenor of the Nursing and Evidence Based Medicine Special Interest Groups.
+Dr Disler sits on the Thoracic Society ANZ Victorian Executive Board and national Research Sub-Committee, she is also Convenor of the Symptom Support and Palliative care and Evidence Based Medicine Special Interest Groups.
 Dr Disler also sits on the Program Committee and International Nursing Research Priorities workgroup for the American Thoracic Society.
 Prior to moving into academia, Dr Disler worked as Respiratory Specialist Nurse at Westminster Primary Care Trust, London; Nurse Unit Manager of the Acute Respiratory and HDU wards at St Mary’s Hospital, London; and trained in intensive care at Royal Melbourne Hospital in Melbourne.